 Fourthly, although HITs are being developed to leverage HISs, safety considerations are often focused on the HIT in isolation.
 This reductionist approach leads to a myopic view of the HIT’s effects that does not consider the emergent consequences of the HIT’s involvement within a HIS.
 Fifthly, and related to the challenge of reductionism, is solutionism, which is an ideology that inappropriately recasts “complex social situations…as neatly defined problems with definite, computable solutions…if only the right [technologies] are in place” (Morozov, 2013).
 Examples include diet apps that inappropriately simplify body composition as merely a function of calorie consumption (Maturo, 2014) and many medical treatments (Gardner and Warren, 2019).

 Sixthly, the increased complexity and distal connectedness of HISs challenges notions of trust that have long been a part of patient care (Thorne and Robinson, 1988; Song and Zahedi, 2007).
-Trust in healthcare is a partly function of inter-personal behaviours (Calnan and Rowe, 2006) and the gatekeeping and competing incentives of actors in a HIS threaten this trust (Mechanic and Schlesinger, 1996; Alaszewski, 2003).
+Trust in healthcare is partly a function of inter-personal behaviours (Calnan and Rowe, 2006) and the gatekeeping and competing incentives of actors in a HIS threaten this trust (Mechanic and Schlesinger, 1996; Alaszewski, 2003).
 Finally, there is the question of how these challenges will interact with the existing challenges alluded to in Section 1.

 Patient-safety implications of HIT challenges